AdobeDocs/federated-audience-composition.en/help/compositions/activities/combine.md

 1. In the **Sets to join** section, select the **Primary set** from the inbound transitions.
 This is the set from which elements are excluded.
 The other sets match elements before being excluded from the primary set.

 1. When necessary, you can manipulate inbound tables.
 Indeed, to exclude a target from another schema, this target has to be returned to the same schema as the main target.
-To do this, click **Add a rule** in the **Exclusion rules** section and specify the schema change conditions.
+To do this, select **Add a rule** in the **Exclusion rules** section and specify the schema change conditions.
 Data reconciliation is carried out either via an attribute or a join. <!-- pas compris-->
 1. You can check the **Generate completement** option if you wish to process the remaining population.
 See the [Intersection](#intersection) section.

 <!--